Quantum Pseudorandomness and Classical Complexity: Introduction

-Several applications of PRSs and PRUs are known.
-PRSs and PRUs are potentially useful in quantum algorithms: in computational applications that require approximations to the Haar measure, PRSs and PRUs can be much more efficient than $t$-designs, which are information-theoretic approximations to the Haar measure (analogous to $t$-wise independent functions).
-Cryptographic applications are possible, with \cite{JLS18} giving a construction of a private-key quantum money scheme based on PRSs.
-Recent work by Bouland, Fefferman, and Vazirani \cite{BFV20} has also established a fundamental connection between PRSs and any possible resolution to the so-called ``wormhole growth paradox'' in the AdS/CFT correspondence.
+Several applications of pseudorandom states and unitaries are known.
+PRSs and PRUs are useful in quantum algorithms: in computational applications that require approximations to the Haar measure, PRSs and PRUs can be much more efficient than $t$-designs, which are information-theoretic approximations to the Haar measure that are analogous to $t$-wise independent functions.\footnote{$t$-designs are also sometimes called ``pseudorandom'' in the literature, e.g.\ \cite{WBV08-pseudorandom,BHH16-designs-short}.
+We emphasize that $t$-designs and PRSs/PRUs are fundamentally different notions and that they are generally incomparable: a $t$-design need not be a PRS/PRU ensemble, or vice-versa.} Additionally, a variety of cryptographic primitives can be instantiated using PRSs and PRUs, including quantum money schemes, quantum commitments, secure multiparty communication, one-time digital signatures, some forms of symmetric-key encryption, and more \cite{JLS18-prs,AQY22-prs,MY22-prs,BCQ23-efi,MY22-owq,HMY23-qpke}.
+Finally, Bouland, Fefferman, and Vazirani \cite{BFV20-prs-wormhole} have established a fundamental connection between PRSs and any possible resolution to the so-called ``wormhole growth paradox'' in the AdS/CFT correspondence.

-\subsection{Main Results}
+\subsection{Main results}

-Given the importance of PRSs and PRUs across quantum complexity theory, in this work we seek to better understand the theoretical basis for the existence of these primitives.
+Given the importance of pseudorandom states and unitaries across quantum complexity theory, cryptography, and physics, in this work we seek to better understand the theoretical basis for the existence of these primitives.
 We start with a very basic question: what hardness assumptions are necessary for the existence of PRSs,\footnote{Note that PRUs imply PRSs, so we focus only on PRSs for this part.} and which unlikely complexity collapses (such as $\mathsf{P} = \mathsf{PSPACE}$ or $\mathsf{BQP} = \mathsf{QMA}$) would invalidate the security of PRSs?
 Viewed another way, we ask: what computational power suffices to distinguish PRSs from Haar-random states?

 At first glance, it appears that an ``obvious'' upper bound on the power needed to break PRSs is $\mathsf{QMA}$, the quantum analogue of $\mathsf{NP}$ consisting of problems decidable by a polynomial-time quantum Merlin-Arthur protocol (or even $\mathsf{QCMA}$, where the witness is restricted to be classical).
 If Arthur holds many copies of a pure quantum state $\ket{\psi}$ that can be prepared by some polynomial-size quantum circuit $C$, then Merlin can send Arthur a classical description of $C$, and Arthur can verify via the swap test that the output of $C$ approximates $\ket{\psi}$.
 By contrast, most Haar-random states cannot even be approximated by small quantum circuits.
 So, in some sense, PRSs can be ``distinguished'' from Haar-random by quantum Merlin-Arthur adversaries.